ccn-ccn/MyNetworkSocial/README.md

 * **Stablecoin Payments**: USDC
 * **Instant Settlements**: Direct wallet to wallet transactions
 * Influencers and Creators can:
    * Sell subscriptions to private channels
+   * Promote affiliate products with split commissions
    * Sell music, movies, books, merchandise, courses, services, and more
 * Stores and Sellers can use the platform as a Point of Sale system:
    * Create products in app with price, description, and delivery type